 The rise of Amazon has changed shopping, and shipping, as we know them.
 Americans increasingly have their retail purchases delivered to their homes and businesses instead of picking them up from brick-and-mortar stores, and Amazon currently controls nearly half of all of these online sales.

 In its effort to gain and maintain this staggering share of U.S commerce, Amazon has promised consumers ever-faster shipping and redesigned its shipping network to fulfill these promises.
 Unfortunately, because this side of Amazon’s process is usually invisible to the consumer, the company has been able to advance its shipping advantage in some very ugly ways.
-If you or someone you love has been a casualty of Amazon’s high-speed shipping network, The Stoddard Firm can help.
+If you or someone you love has been a casualty of an Amazon truck accident, The Stoddard Firm can help.

 The Delivery End of Amazon’s Business Model Is Largely Constructed from Loopholes